Styes - Medical Condition

 Glands around the edge of the eyelid get clogged and swell until a sore like a small pimple or boil appears.
 It may also be due to a blockage in a follicle of an eyelash.
 The sore causes eye pain and becomes temporarily filled with pus.
 A second, more serious type of stye can develop deeper inside the eyelid and swell until it needs the attention of a doctor.

-Styes are the most common type of eyelid infection.
-The average person has a good chance of having one or two styes in their lifetime, though some people develop them repeatedly.
+Styes are one of the most common type of eyelid infection.
+The average person has a good chance of having 1 or 2 styes in their lifetime, though some people develop them repeatedly.
 They can be annoying and painful but are usually not serious.

 Styes Causes